shiguredo/momo/doc/USE.md

 Options:
-  -h,--help                   Print this help message and exit --help-all                  Print help message for all modes and exit --no-video                  Do not send video --no-audio                  Do not send audio --force-i420                Prefer I420 format for video capture (only on supported devices) --use-native                Perform MJPEG deoode and video resize by hardware acceleration (only on supported devices) --video-device TEXT         Use the video device specified by an index or a name (use the first one if not specified)
+  -h,--help                   Print this help message and exit --help-all                  Print help message for all modes and exit --no-video-device           Do not use video device --no-audio-device           Do not use audio device --force-i420                Prefer I420 format for video capture (only on supported devices) --use-native                Perform MJPEG deoode and video resize by hardware acceleration (only on supported devices) --video-device TEXT         Use the video device specified by an index or a name (use the first one if not specified)